 This site is a wiki as well as a project management tool.
 We appreciate any contributions to the documentation.
 While this is the homepage of the Munin project, we will still make all releases through Sourceforge.

-Munin is also available in FreeBSD ports and in repositories for (at least) the following Linux distributions: Debian, Ubuntu, Fedora (Extras), Red Hat, Red Hat Enterprise Linux, Mandriva, and Gentoo.
+Munin 2.0 is available in repositories for (at least) the following Linux distributions: Debian, Ubuntu, Fedora, Red Hat, Red Hat Enterprise Linux, Mandriva, Gentoo and is also available in FreeBSD ports.

 Munin is written in Perl and plugins are easy to write.
 "Porting" to or from any Unix platform is quite easy if you have some Perl/shell/sysadmin experience.
 Currently we have plugins for Linux, FreeBSD, NetBSD, Solaris, AIX - and of course cross-platform plugins.